oss-review-toolkit/ort/README.md

 | HOCON  | Global | `$ORT_CONFIG_DIR/ort.conf` |

 The [reference configuration file](./model/src/main/resources/reference.conf) gives a good impression about the content of the main ORT configuration file.
-It consists of sections related to different sub components of ORT.
-The meaning of these sections and the properties they can contain is described together with the corresponding sub components.
+It consists of sections related to different subcomponents of ORT.
+The meaning of these sections and the properties they can contain is described together with the corresponding subcomponents.

 While the file is rather static, there are means to override configuration options for a specific run of ORT or to customize the configuration to a specific environment.
 The following options are supported, in order of precedence:

 * Properties can be defined via environment variables by using the full property path as the variable name.
   For instance, one can override the Postgres schema by setting `ort.scanner.storages.postgres.schema=test_schema`.
-The variable's name is case sensitive.
+The variable's name is case-sensitive.
   Some programs like Bash do not support dots in variable names.
 For this case, the dots can be replaced by double underscores, i.e., the above example is turned into `ort__scanner__storages__postgres__schema=test_schema`.